MahadAdnanGul/CSCI-6511-Tactical-RL-Agent/README.md

 ## How To Play:
 Upon launching the game, you will be presented with this screen:
 ![image](https://github.com/user-attachments/assets/9b5926df-6490-4677-80ae-06660a28fd7e)
  - Play (Test Agent): See the agent playing the game over and over again using it's trained SARSA-Lambda Table.
+You can view the json for the table itself [Here](https://github.com/MahadAdnanGul/CSCI-6511-Tactical-RL-Agent/blob/main/Assets/Resources/sarsa_lambda_table.json)
  - Evaluate 100 Simulations: Runs a fast simulation loop where the agent performs 100 playthoughs.
 At each iteration you will observe the total reward at the top left of the screen.
 Once done, you will see a win rate being displayed.
  - Manual Mode: No AI agent.
 Navigate the state space manually.
 WASD keys to set movement direction.
 Space to use smoke and/or switch to idle.